emqx/emqx/apps/emqx_conf/README.md

 This application provides configuration management capabilities for EMQX.

-This includes, during compilation:
-- Read all configuration schemas and generate the following files:
+At compile time it reads all configuration schemas and generates the following files:
   * `config-en.md`: documentation for all configuration options.
   * `schema-en.json`: JSON description of all configuration schema options.
   * `emqx.conf.example`: an example of a complete configuration file.